 If you would like to use direct deposit, enter the financial institution's routing number (RTN#) and the account number (ACCT#) in the space provided.
 The routing number will be nine digits and the account number can be up to 17 characters, including numbers and letters.
-Mark whether the account is a checking or savings account and if the refund will go to a bank outside of the United States
+Mark whether the account is a checking or savings account and if the refund will go to a bank outside of the United States and its territories (Midway Islands, Puerto Rico, American Samoa, U.S. Virgin Islands, Federated States of Micronesia, and Guam).
 If the financial institution does not accept the direct deposit, we will mail you a refund check.